 Businesses must file an Annual Report each year by April 15.

 Can I file my Montana annual report online?

 You definitely can.
 The Montana Secretary of State encourages all businesses to file their Annual Report online.
+Head over to the state’s business portal.
 Online filings are processed immediately, and confirmation is sent as soon as your payment is processed.
 Filing online ensures the fastest confirmation time for your annual report.
 However, if you prefer to go old school, you can also download a paper form which you can then fill out with all pertinent information and then send it via mail.

 Mail your Annual Report to:

 P.O.
 Box 202801